ZainSWE/ZainSWE/README.md

 ### 🎨 Interests:
 I'm currently exploring fields in **Front-end development**, UX/UI, & Web3D technologies.
 When I'm not programming, you will find me working on my creative hobbies such as: 3D Animations, modeling, video-editing or just binging SUITS!

+### Skills:
+Learned how to transform egyption prints into the english language using LLMs and Photoshop API